eglaubauf/egMatLib/README.md

   - Houdini Nodes are stored in Houdini Format though
 - Edit multiple materials at the same time via the Details-Pane
 - Easy adjustable custom preview and rendersize, quality
-- ACES 1.3 support (both, 1.2 and 1.3 are supported now)
+- OCIO Config support
 - Unrestricted Houdini Licensing (support Full Commercial and Indie)

-### New Features in V2:

-- complete rewrite
-- improve onBoarding Process/Installation
-- improved User-Interface
 - drag and drop material from and to Node Editor
-  - Remove manual Context Switching for simplification
-  - Much better feedback on Thumbnail Scaling
 - MultiThreaded Thumbnail Generation
 - Ability to swap Shaderball for the Houdini Default
-- Improved Preferences:
-  - Ability to en/disable renderers
-  - Enable/Disable "Rendering On Import": This can be handy if you want to import a lot of materials
-  - Set Samples for Houdini Karma
-  - Set Complex or simple Shaderball for Rendering
-- To import old Materiallibrary files please choose Library/Import from MatLib V1 and select the correspoding .json file

 ## Compatibility

-- Tested on 21.0.580 on Ubuntu and MacOS, should work everywhere
+- Tested on 21.0.631 on Ubuntu and MacOS, should work everywhere
 - USD/Solaris for Karma only
 - Python 3 support only
 - Redshift 3.5+ (untested)
-- Octane 2025 and 2026 for 21.0.559
+- Octane 2025 and 2026.1.0.1 for 21.0.559
 - HtoA 6.3.7.0 (untested)

 ## Installation